What We Can Do

 Construction Features:

-- Typically consists of a reinforced concrete slab, possibly with thickened areas (ribs or beams) beneath load-bearing walls or columns.
+- Typically consists of a reinforced concrete slab, possibly with thickened areas (ribs or ground beams) beneath load-bearing walls or columns.

 Regulatory Requirements (Approved Document A):